 It also doesn't mean that home values can't or won't decline in some areas, at least on a quarter-to-quarter basis, if not over a longer time period.

-The geographic mix of markets with the greatest value increases since previous price peaks happened continues to change, as does the group of areas where home value improvement has taken longer and been more meager.
+The geographic mix of markets with the greatest value increases since previous price peaks occurred continues to change, as does the group of areas where home value improvement has taken longer and been more meager.
 While home values in all markets are above the peaks of the last boom, at least some areas are less so of late, as home values in some metropolitan have retreated a bit from pandemic-fueled record highs.

 HSH.com’s Home Price Recovery Index uses a Federal Housing Finance Agency's (FHFA) Home Price Index as a basis to determine which of the top 100 housing markets have fully recovered value lost (or more) in the last housing bust where values in each market stand in relation to their mid-aughts peak.
-The time period covered by the HPI begins with the first quarter of 1991 and runs through the second quarter of 2024.
+The time period covered by the HPI begins with the first quarter of 1991 and runs through the third quarter of 2024.
 We compare the metro's previous peak value from the mid-2000s housing boom against present values to determine if a given market has recovered all of its value lost in the 2011-2013 housing market bust, and how much above previous high-water marks a market is now.

 Quarterly update